Last edited: 25th August 2019

 *Trigger warning: this post discusses Gaslighting and emotional abuse.

-In an earlier post, ‘Get Lit (Not Gaslighted…)’ I discussed my own experience of being gaslighted within a relationship.
-In this post I would like to give some tips to help those who suspect they are being gaslighted by someone in their life, whether that be by a parent, a colleague, friend or romantic partner.
+As someone who has experienced the detrimental impact of being gaslighted, I would like to give some tips to help those who suspect they are being gaslighted by someone in their life, whether that be by a parent, a colleague, friend or romantic partner.

 What should you do if you suspect you are being gaslighted?